Nebraska Bigfoot Crossroads of America, NebraskaHidden Gems & Scenic Wonders

 To help you make the most of your visit to the Nebraska Bigfoot Crossroads of America and the charming city of Hastings, our team has crafted a sample 2-day itinerary:

-Day 1: Cryptid Immersion and Local History
+Day 1: Cryptids and Kool-Aid

-• **Lunch (1:00 PM - 2:00 PM): Local Eatery.** Enjoy lunch at one of Hastings' local restaurants.
+• **Lunch (1:00 PM - 2:00 PM):** Grab a quick and casual lunch in Hastings.

 Is It Worth Visiting?